 Library Prize for Undergraduate Research

-- Did you use the UCLA Library collections for a research project or paper you completed for a course in the last twelve months?
+- Did you or your team use the UCLA Library collections for a research project you completed for a course in the last twelve months?

 - Did your skills as a researcher grow because of your use of library collections?

-- Best papers up to twenty pages in length (excluding bibliography) in the Sciences, Social Sciences, and Arts and Humanities: three prizes of $250 each
+- Best minor projects* in the Sciences, Social Sciences, and Arts and Humanities: three prizes of $250 each

-- Best papers over twenty pages in the Sciences, Social Sciences, and Arts and Humanities: three prizes of $450 each
+- Best major projects* in the Sciences, Social Sciences, and Arts and Humanities: three prizes of $450 each

-- Best paper (any length) incorporating resources from the UCLA Library Special Collections: one prize of $350
+- Best project (major or minor) incorporating resources from the UCLA Library Special Collections: one prize of $350

-The award ceremony will be held on Wednesday, May 29, at 3 p.m. in the Powell Library Building.
-Reservations are requested by Friday, May 17 by email to firstname.lastname@example.org or by phone at 310.206.8526.
+The award ceremony will be held on Wednesday, April 30, from 4 p.m. to 6:30 p.m. in the Powell Library Building.
+Reservations are requested by Friday, April 18 by email to firstname.lastname@example.org or by phone at 310.206.8526.